bethany-j-allen/sampling_bias_workshop/README.md

 # Running the practicals
 To run the practicals, start R (or RStudio, if you have installed it).
 Using 'Open' at the top left of either program, open the script you want to run; they are numbered in their recommended order.

-All of our scripts have been written to download data directly from the Paleobiology Database, so you shouldn't need to worry about where you've saved your files.
+All of our scripts have been written to download data directly from the Paleobiology Database, so you shouldn't need to worry too much about where you've saved your files.
 However, if you do wish to use pre-saved data, you will need to tell R where to find them by setting the working directory.
 This is a file path to the folder where you downloaded the workshop materials.
 The function is

 setwd("[write your file path here]")